Trader Joe's: Ratings

-Labor
+Labor relations

-In September 2013, in response to the implementation of the Affordable Care Act (ACA), Trader Joe's stated that it would require part-time employees to work an average of 30 hours per week in order to qualify for medical insurance (with free coverage for basic dental and vision care still being available for all crew members who work an average of 15 hours or more per week).
-Part-time employees who were not qualifying for medical insurance would now be eligible for plans which were available under the ACA (but they would only be made available to those employees whose employers do not offer them an insurance plan).
+In September 2013, in response to the implementation of the Affordable Care Act (ACA), Trader Joe's stated that it would require part-time employees to work an average of 30 hours per week to qualify for medical insurance (with free coverage for basic dental and vision care still being available for all crew members who work an average of 15 hours or more per week).
+Part-time employees who were not qualifying for medical insurance would now be eligible for plans that were available under the ACA (but they would only be made available to those employees whose employers do not offer them an insurance plan).
 Those employees who were working full-time were unaffected.
-Maeg Yosef, a union organizer who has worked for 18 years at the Hadley, Massachusetts store, said the company cut contributions to employee retirement plansfrom the equivalent of 15% of an employee's annual pay down to nothingsince she started there.
-Workers at the Trader Joe's grocery store in Hadley announced in an open letter dated May 14, 2022 to the company's CEO their intent to push for unionization citing stagnated wages and a desire for better pay, benefits and workplace conditions.
+Maeg Yosef, a union organizer who has worked for 18 years at the Hadley, Massachusetts store, said the company cut contributions to employee retirement plans from the equivalent of 15% of an employee's annual pay down to nothing since she started there.
+Workers at the Trader Joe's grocery store in Hadley announced in an open letter dated May 14, 2022, to the company's CEO their intent to push for unionization, citing stagnant wages and a desire for better pay, benefits and workplace conditions.

-Trader Joe's has been accused of union busting when a store in Hadley, Massachusetts organized for a union election with the National Labor Relations Board.
+Trader Joe's has been accused of union busting in numerous cases.
+The first Trader Joe's store to be unionized was in Hadley, Massachusetts in 2022.